 If your accident occurred on or after July 1, 2016, you are eligible to receive two-thirds your average weekly wage, but no more than $575.00 per week.

 As a result of your injury, you may only be able to work a lower paying job.
 If so, you will receive reduced benefits based upon your earnings for up to 350 weeks from the date of your injury.
 If your accident occurred on or after July 1, 2016, your benefits cannot exceed more than $383.00 per week.

 Get in touch with a workers’ comp lawyer to discuss your own eligibility for benefits under the Georgia workers’ compensation program.

 How do I file a workers’ comp claim in Decatur or Druid Hills, Georgia?

 In order to receive workers’ compensation, you must first file a claim.

 When you have been in an accident while on the job, you need to report it to your employer immediately.
 If you wait more than 30 days, it is possible to lose your benefits.

-The workmans comp lawyers at Litner + Deganian (serving Decatur and Druid Hills) are experts when it comes to Georgia workers compensation and making sure our clients get the compensation they deserve.
+The workman’s comp lawyers at Litner + Deganian (serving Decatur, Druid Hills, Virginia Highlands, Brookhaven, Chamblee and surrounding neighborhoods) are experts when it comes to Georgia workers’ compensation and making sure our clients get the compensation they deserve.